Thomas Howard, 14th Earl of Arundel: Death and succession

 With the troubles that would lead to the Civil War brewing, Arundel decided not to return from the Netherlands to England, and instead settled first in Antwerp and then at a villa near Padua, Italy.
 He contributed a sum of £34,000 to the king's cause, and suffered severe losses in the war.

 He died in Padua in 1646, having returned to the Roman Catholicism he nominally abandoned on joining the Privy Council, and was buried in Arundel.
 He was succeeded as Earl by his eldest son Henry Howard, 15th Earl of Arundel who was the ancestor of the Dukes of Norfolk and Baron Mowbray.
 His youngest son William Howard, 1st Viscount Stafford was the ancestor of what was first the Earl of Stafford and later Baron Stafford.

 Arundel had petitioned the king for restoration of the ancestral Dukedom of Norfolk.
 While the restoration was not to occur until the time of his grandson, he was created Earl of Norfolk in 1644, which at least ensured the title would stay with his family.
 Arundel also got Parliament to entail his earldoms to the descendants of his grandfather the 4th Duke of Norfolk.

 Collector and patron of the arts

 Thomas's trips as special envoy to some of the great courts of Europe further encouraged his interest in art collecting.
-He became noted as a patron and collector of works of art, described by Walpole as "the father of virtu in England", and was a member of the Whitehall group of connoisseurs associated with Charles I. He commissioned portraits of himself or his family by contemporary masters such as Daniel Mytens, Peter Paul Rubens, Jan Lievens, and Anthony van Dyck.
+He became noted as a patron and collector of works of art, described by Horace Walpole as "the father of virtu in England", and was a member of the Whitehall group of connoisseurs associated with Charles I. He commissioned portraits of himself or his family by contemporary masters such as Daniel Mytens, Peter Paul Rubens, Jan Lievens, and Anthony van Dyck.
 He acquired other paintings by Hans Holbein, Adam Elsheimer, Mytens, Rubens, and Honthorst.